 Look Up and Be Inspired – that’s the motto of the Gateway Arch Park Foundation!
 When passing through the city of St. Louis, Missouri, as you get closer to crossing the Mississippi River, there is a globally recognized landmark you will not miss – Jefferson National Expansion Memorial Arch.
 Standing tall along the riverfront, over 2.5 million people visit the Gateway Arch National Park each year.

 The Gateway Arch National Park is situated right on the riverfront, just steps from downtown St. Louis.
-The arch and the location chosen to construct this national historic site holds much symbolism of many things to the St. Louis area.
+The arch and the location was chosen to construct this national historic site holds much symbolism of many things to the St. Louis area.

 Table of Contents